Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/21-form-recognizer.md

 # Extract Data from Forms

+## Lab scenario

 Suppose a company needs to automate a data entry process.
 Currently an employee might manually read a purchase order and enter the data into a database.
 You want to build a model that will use machine learning  to read the form and produce structured data that can be used to automatically update a database.

 **Form Recognizer** is a cognitive service that enables users to build automated data processing software.
 This software can extract text, key/value pairs, and tables from form documents using optical character recognition (OCR).
 Form Recognizer has pre-built models for recognizing invoices, receipts, and business cards.
 The service also provides the capability to train custom models.
 In this exercise, we will focus on building custom models.

+## Objectives

+In this lab, you will complete the following tasks:

+ + Task 1: Open the cloned folder in Visual Studio Code.
+ + Task 2: Create a Azure AI Document Intelligence resource
+ + Task 3: Gather documents for training
+ + Task 4: Train a model using the Document Intelligence SDK
+ + Task 5: Test your custom Document Intelligence model

-## Open the cloned folder in Visual Studio Code.
+## Task 1: Open the cloned folder in Visual Studio Code

 1. Start Visual Studio Code (the program icon is pinned to the bottom taskbar).